The Complete Kitchen Remodeling Checklist

-As for artificial light, the homeowner will need to know exactly what sort of lighting he or she wants and where it will placed.
-They can be pendants, track lighting, recessed downlights and fixtures mounted flush to the ceiling.
+As for artificial light, the homeowner will need to know exactly what sort of lighting he or she wants and where it well placed.
+They can be pendants, track lighting, recessed downlights, and fixtures mounted flush to the ceiling.
 Lights can be placed over the sink, in the toe kick area and even inside cabinets.

 - Garden / Landscaping / Patio — 262

 - Appliance / Repair — 186